GradleUp/salty/README.md

 }
 ```

-Salty adds a `saltyCheck${variantName}` task that visits your app bytecode using [ASM](https://asm.ow2.io/) and fails if an usage of any forbidden method is found.
+Salty adds a `saltyCheck${variantName}` task that visits your app and dependencies bytecode using [ASM](https://asm.ow2.io/) and fails if an usage of any forbidden method is found.

 `saltyCheck${variantName}` is added to the `check` task so that it is run automatically.